 How to make Hibachi Ginger Sauce

-This recipe is very simple, made almost effortlessly with a food processor or blender.
-Just combine all the ingredients in a blender: onion, ginger, garlic, soy sauce, rice wine vinegar, lemon juice, honey, dark soy sauce, and black pepper.
+This ginger sauce recipe is super simple, made effortlessly with a food processor or blender.
+Simply combine all the ingredients in a blender: onion, ginger, garlic, soy sauce, rice wine vinegar, lemon juice, honey, dark soy sauce, and black pepper.
 Pulse until it is to your preferred consistency.
 And that’s it!

 Tips for making Homemade Ginger Sauce

-- Let sit in the refrigerator at least 30 minutes before serving–this gives it some time for the flavors to meld.
+- Let sit in the refrigerator for at least 30 minutes before serving–this will give some time for the flavors to meld.

 - If you have dark soy sauce, it will make all the difference with a darker color and deep intense flavor.
 If you don’t no worries, just use regular/light soy in its place.